Medication Search: Pimozide

-Each round, light green, flat-faced, bevelled-edge, scored tablet, engraved "PIM" over "4" on one side, contains pimozide 4 mg.
+Each round, light green, scored tablet, engraved "PIM" over "4" on one side, contains pimozide 4 mg.
 Nonmedicinal ingredients: anhydrous lactose, croscarmellose sodium, D&C Yellow No. 10 Aluminum Lake, FD&C Blue No. 2 Aluminum Lake, and magnesium stearate.

 Adults: The recommended starting dose of pimozide ranges from 2 mg to 4 mg once daily, taken in the morning.
 Your doctor will gradually increase your dose to a maximum of 20 mg daily.
 The goal is to find the dose where the best effects occur with the least side effects.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature.
 Protect it from light and moisture and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.